TSBYT/UML/README.md

   Type: boolean
   Usage: Specifies rather to copy the output of the external console to a file (UML/log)

+ ## Autoload
+  UML allows for a mod to be auto loaded if it is made to target a specific game, adding different features.
+  The mod is created like any other mod, and treated like any other mod, except it has to be placed as UML/autoload.dll UML will only attempt to load this mod if it is present as UML/autoload.dll Recommended GUID is `autoload`.
+Author and Version are recommended empty.

  # Creating a mod
  How to create a mod (really basic):
 ```cs